MatteoFasulo/Whisper-TikTok/.github/pull_request_template.md

-# Pull Request Template
+# Pull Request

-## Description
+## Summary

 Please include a brief description of the purpose of this pull request.

+## Motivation & Context

+- Why is this change necessary?
+- What problem does it solve?
+- Reference any relevant GitHub issues (e.g., fixes #123).

-## Changes Made
+## Changes Introduced

-List the changes you made in this pull request.
-Include details about new features, bug fixes, or any other modifications.

-## Related Issues

-If this pull request is related to any GitHub issues, please link them here.

-- Fixes #XX
+Provide a clear description of the changes made, including:

+- Major features added
-- Addresses #YY
+- Bugs fixed
+- Refactoring and improvements
+- Other relevant updates

 ## Checklist